Meet Attorney Bethany Rogers

 Boston's Trusted Defender

 If you are facing criminal charges, you need a lawyer with knowledge and experience to advise you of your options, help you make difficult decisions, and bring your case to a successful resolution through negotiation or trial.
-Attorney Bethany Rogers has worked on both sides of criminal law, first as an Assistant District Attorney in the Norfolk County District Attorney’s Office for seven years and then as a Criminal Defense Attorney for the past seven years.
+Attorney Bethany Rogers has worked on both sides of criminal law, first as an Assistant District Attorney in the Norfolk County District Attorney’s Office for seven years and then as a Criminal Defense Attorney for the last eight years.

 During her years as a prosecutor, Attorney Bethany Rogers handled hundreds of criminal cases from investigation through trial in the District and Superior Courts of Massachusetts.
 Attorney Rogers received specialized training from the National College of District Attorneys, Massachusetts District Attorney’s Association, Massachusetts State Police, and the Attorney General’s Office.
 Such training and experience has equipped Attorney Rogers with an in-depth understanding of investigatory techniques and methods used by the government in building and prosecuting their cases as well as a thorough knowledge of criminal law and the courts.
 In short, Attorney Bethany Rogers knows how the other side thinks, which gives her an advantage in the match-up.